ahmedalfarraj/ISQA_3420/UseCases.md

 Title: Scan For Licenses
 Primary Actor: The Developer
-Goal in Context:
+Goal in Context:To Scan the file
 Stakeholders and Interests: The Manager
-Preconditions:
+Preconditions: The File need to be Scaned and Completed with no errors.
-Main Success Senario: The License DB is updated and Send correctly.
+Main Success Senario: The License is updated and Send correctly.
-Failed End Conditions: The License DB is not updated and Send correctly.
+Failed End Conditions: The License is not updated and Send correctly.
-Trigger:
+Trigger: A new file is submitted to the control system
 ______________________

 Title: